 After inspection I considered that the cast iron railings would be sand blasted to remove any modern paint and rust in situ after protecting the surrounding fabric.
 This option was considered both the less expensive option and the less disruptive as all fabric including the mortar of the dwarf wall was relatively intact.
 It is better to conserve than repair.

 During the recent past a plastic based render had been sprayed over the entire rear surface of the building.
 This was applied in a very unprofessional manner as it had literally been sprayed over ALL of the downpipes.
 There were internal signs of damp in places, which was most probably due to the fabric of the building being unable to breath.

-I therefore instructed removal of the entire render finish to the east, south and western facades of the property.
+I therefore recommended removal of the entire render finish to the east, south and western facades of the property.

-A lime based render finish was then applied and given three coats breathable paint.
+A lime based render finish was recommended to be applied and given three coats of breathable paint.

 There were a number of areas within the building that I considered it necessary to reconstruct/restore parts of the building according to an earlier form.
 These areas included

 1. Removal of Edwardian Chimney, rebuilding original Georgian Chimney and making good roof.